tilt-dev/tilt.build/docs/resource_dependencies.md

 Kubernetes has a built-in notion of [readiness](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/#define-readiness-probes).
 Tilt will use the built-in readiness probe when it's available.

+For any Kubernetes object type, including built-ins and CRDs, that creates pods, Tilt will consider it ready when the pod is running and all of its containers are ready.
+The exception to this rule is jobs, which are considered ready by Tilt when the job has completed.

+If an object does not create pods, there isn't a way for Tilt to determine readiness.
+Instead, you'll want to configure the resource to let Tilt know that it shouldn't try to use pods to determine readiness.
+Resources configured to [ignore pods for readiness](api.html#api.k8s_resource) will appear as ready in the Tilt UI as soon as they are applied to the Kubernetes cluster.

 To ignore pod readiness: